 Overview InformationBlond psyllium is an herb.
 The seed and the outer covering of the seed (husk) are used to make medicine.

 Blond psyllium is used orally as a laxative and for softening stools in people with hemorrhoids, anal fissures, and after anal surgery.
 It is also used for diarrhea, irritable bowel syndrome (IBS), ulcerative colitis, and dysentery.
-Other uses include high cholesterol, high blood pressure, heart disease, diabetes, cancer, weight loss, weight control, and serious kidney disease.
-Blond psyllium is also used to reduce side effects from the weight loss drug called orlistat (Alli, Xenical).
+Other uses include high cholesterol, high blood pressure, heart disease, diabetes, and other conditions.

 Some people apply blond psyllium to the skin as a poultice for boils.